Lab tests look normal, yet you still feel bad?

 Many traditional health care providers do not embrace the concept of a functional range.
 My belief is that care should be provided before the disease is present.
 In my office, I run a number of blood test panels and I look at the functional range.
 I work at bringing hormone, mineral and vitamin levels back into the functional range, so your body can function at an optimal level.
 I address what the western medical community calls a “low normal” or a “high normal” and see huge changes in a person’s vitality with restored energy and enthusiasm for life when these levels return to functional.

-Read our blog about Pathological vs. Functional Ranges for more details.
+Read our blog post about Pathological vs. Functional Ranges for more details.